 Dewatering activities consist of removing or draining groundwater or surface water from construction site or ponding water that contains waste from industrial activities (i.e. petroleum products, chemicals, sediment, etc.) by pumping.
 Dewatering requires various Best Management Practices (BMP) before discharging into storm drains or onto non-erodible surfaces.
 It is important to ensure that illicit discharge does not occur.
-While illicit discharges are strictly prohibited, there are some circumstances in which non-stormwater discharges are permitted but require mandatory BMPs to be important to the context of the
+While illicit discharges are strictly prohibited, there are some circumstances in which non-stormwater discharges are permitted but require mandatory BMPs to be implemented prior to

-Contain

-Educate X

-Reduce/Minimize X

-Product Substitution
+Objectives Cover Contain Educate X Reduce/Minimize X Product Substitution